fukuoka-ex/phoenix-guide-ja/guides/1.5/request_lifecycle.md

 end
 ```

 Each of these plugs have a specific responsibility that we will learn later.
 The last plug is precisely the `HelloWeb.Router` module.
 This allows the endpoint to delegate all further request processing to the router.
 As we now know, its main responsibility is to map verb/path pairs to controllers.
-The controllers then tells a view to render a template.
+The controller then tells a view to render a template.

 At this moment, you may be thinking this can be a lot of steps to simply render a page.
 However, as our application grows in complexity, we will see that each layer serves a distinct purpose:

   * endpoint (`Phoenix.Endpoint`) - the endpoint contains the common and initial path that all requests go through.
 If you want something to happen on all requests, it goes to the endpoint

-  * router (`Phoenix.Router`) - the router is responsible for dispatching verb/patch to controllers.
+  * router (`Phoenix.Router`) - the router is responsible for dispatching verb/path to controllers.
 The router also allows us to scope functionality.
 For example, some pages in your application may require user authentication, others may not

   * controller (`Phoenix.Controller`) - the job of the controller is to retrieve request information, talk to your business domain, and prepare data for the presentation layer